 Could signing a union authorization card jeopardize or delay application for permanent residence (green card)?

 When International scholars at Western sign authorization cards they have the same legal protections as U.S. citizens who sign cards, and signing an authorization card should not jeopardize or delay application for legal permanent residence.
-Authorization cards that get submitted to Washington PERC (the state agency, Public Employment Relations Commission, that will verify and count ASE union authorization cards) are confidential and not released by PERC to the Washington State University or other government agencies.
+Authorization cards that get submitted to Washington PERC (the state agency, Public Employment Relations Commission, that will verify and count union authorization cards) are confidential and not released by PERC to the Western Washington University or other government agencies.
 See WAC 391-25-110.

-Thousands of academic workers have signed union authorization cards at UW, and there are no known instances of delayed or rejected visa or green card applications due to signing a card or otherwise participating in unionization.
+Thousands of academic workers have signed union authorization cards at WWU, and there are no known instances of delayed or rejected visa or green card applications due to signing a card or otherwise participating in unionization.
 This includes 1,000 UW Postdocs, 1,500 Columbia University Postdocs, and 5,000 University of California Academic Researchers, with a large portion of each workforce (roughly 30%) composed of international workers.

 If you have questions about your particular situation, please contact .
 We are also working closely with the UAW 4121 International Solidarity Workgroup who can provide additional resources.

 Can international students/scholars contribute to the Union's political action fund (VCAP)?

 Only individuals who are eligible to register to vote in the U.S. are eligible to contribute financially to this program.
 However international students/scholars may (and often do) get involved in other aspects of the political process.

 Where can I find out more about what unionization has meant for International Student Employees at other universities?